 Monitoring should be performed once a week at initiation of therapy, especially while increasing penicillamine dosages, every 1 to 3 months until remission and every 3 to 6 months afterwards.
-Non-adherence to therapy can lead to life-threatening deterioration and monitoring intervals should be shorter, especially in adolescents, in whom compliance is uncertain.
+Nonadherence to therapy can lead to life-threatening deterioration and monitoring intervals should be shorter, especially in adolescents, in whom compliance is uncertain.

-Monitoring includes physical examination (search for new WD symptoms or related to therapeutic adverse events of therapy) and liver function tests which should normalize progressively within 3 to 12 months.
-Twenty-four hour urinary copper excretion should increase after initiation of therapy with D-penicillamine or trientine, followed by a decrease once liver function tests return to normal indicating a reduction in the body load of copper.
-In general pre-symptomatic children excrete less copper than those with symptomatic disease.
-Urinary copper excretion should lie between 200-500 μ g/24 h during maintenance therapy with D-penicillamine or trientine.
-Monitoring of patients on zinc therapy must ensure a reduction in urinary copper excretion (initially below 100 μ g/24h, and between 30 - 75 μ g/24h on maintenance therapy); low levels below 30 μ g/24h suggest zinc overdosage.
-Additionally, serum zinc levels and urinary zinc excretion should be maintained above 125 μ g/dL and 1.5-2 g/d respectively; lower levels generally indicate poor compliance to therapy (110).
+Monitoring includes physical examination (search for new WD symptoms or related to therapeutic adverse events of therapy) and liver function tests, which should normalize progressively within 3 to 12 months.
+Twenty-four-hour urinary copper excretion should increase after initiation of therapy with D-penicillamine or trientine, followed by a decrease once liver function tests return to normal indicating a reduction in the body load of copper.
+In general presymptomatic children excrete less copper than those with symptomatic disease.
+Urinary copper excretion should lie between 200 and 500 μg/24 hours during maintenance therapy with D-penicillamine or trientine.
+Monitoring of patients on zinc therapy must ensure a reduction in urinary copper excretion (initially $< 100 \ \mu g/24$ h, and between 30 and 75 μg/24 h on maintenance therapy); low levels below 30 μg/24 h suggest zinc overdosage.
+In addition, serum zinc levels and urinary zinc excretion should be maintained above 125 μg/dL and 1.5 to 2 g/day, respectively; lower levels generally indicate poor compliance to therapy (110).

-It is important to also monitor blood cell counts, and screen any therapeutic related adverse events (such as proteinuria).
+It is important to also monitor blood cell counts, and screen any therapeutic-related adverse events (such as proteinuria).
 Neutropenia and anemia may be due to failed iron mobilization, with transaminase elevation due to increased hepatic iron accompanied by increased ferritin indicating over treatment.
-Temporary discontinuation of therapy, with close observation, is warranted followed by reintroduction of therapy at a reduced dose (see Table 6).
+Temporary discontinuation of therapy, with close observation, is warranted followed by reintroduction of therapy at a reduced dose (Table 5).

-Yearly slit-lamp examination should document fading or disappearance in patients with KF rings if they are being adequately "de-coppered".
-Appearance of KF rings in patients with persisting abnormalities of liver function tests on maintenance therapy indicates non compliance.
-Search for appearance of changes at magnetic resonance imaging of the brain may be useful in patients non-compliant to therapy (111).
+Yearly slit-lamp examination should document fading or disappearance in patients with Kayser-Fleischer (KF) rings if they are being adequately "decoppered."
+Appearance of KF rings in patients with persisting abnormalities of liver function tests on maintenance therapy indicates noncompliance.
+Search for appearance of changes at magnetic resonance imaging of the brain may be useful in patients noncompliant to therapy (111).